Stanly-Davis/Driver-Monitoring-System/README.md

 ### Setting up Arduino Uno

 1. GSM module

 Sim800A is easy to use.
 It works well when we insert a 4G Airtel Sim.
 3G sim dint work with this model.

 Library file needed: SoftwareSerial.h

 2. GPS module
-Library file needed: TinyGPS++.h

 NEO-6M has low accuracy.
 It works good only at open place like terrace or ground.
 Many approaches can be taken to increase the accuracy of the GPS module.

+Library file needed: TinyGPS++.h

-3. Library files need for Arduino:
+3. Library files needed for Arduino:

         SoftwareSerial.h
         TinyGPS++.h